Feature

 The CraneOp invoice flow starts in the field.
 The crane operator creates a field ticket from the mobile PWA at the end of the shift: hours worked, standby time, materials used, and photos of the lift or site.
 The GC signs the field ticket on their phone while standing on the job site.
 That signature is timestamped and GPS-located.

-When the GC signature lands, CraneOp reads the exact hours, standby, and materials from the signed ticket and generates an invoice.
-The invoice is emailed to the GC's billing contact within seconds of the signature.
+When the GC signature lands, CraneOp reads the exact hours, fuel, and materials from the signed ticket, prices them against the rate card frozen to that job, and fills in the invoice.
+Standby time captured on the standby queue posts to the same invoice.
 No re-entry by the dispatcher.
 No manual calculation of standby rates.
+Sending stays a deliberate step, so nothing reaches a customer without a person looking at it.
 The ticket data is the invoice data, and the GC already agreed to it when they signed.
 Disputes drop because there is no gap between what the GC signed and what the invoice says.

 The invoice is also visible in the GC portal the moment it is generated, so the GC's accounts payable team can see it before the email even arrives.